o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/bundle-assets-for-release.md

     - `--config profile` -- Sets the build configuration to profile, which enables optimization and allows debugging.

 1. Run `AssetBundler.exe` from the `<engine>\build\windows_vs2019\bin\profile` directory.
-This opens Asset Bundler with the GUI.
-(Alternatively, to use the CLI, run `AssetBundlerBatch.exe`.)
+This opens Asset Bundler with a graphical user interface (GUI).
+(Alternatively, to use the command line interface (CLI), run `AssetBundlerBatch.exe`.)

     Now you should have Asset Bundler open, which looks like this in the GUI:

     {{< image-width "/images/user-guide/packaging/windows-release-build/asset-bundler-default-gui.png" "1000" "An annotated image of O3DE editor's user interface." >}}

 <br></br>